Murtaza-001/AWS_Projects/Simple_powerOfmath_app/readme.md

 ## 5. update the Lamda funcion

-- Go to lamda function and update the code with the new one which is given below copy and paste in the function
+- Go to lamda function and update the code with the new one which is given below, copy and paste it into your function
 - After that click on deploy for deployment of code
 - Then test it.
 - Then check the Dynamodb table in Dynamodb service go to console of it and look out for tables and click and you see there a table is created.